psgrover2010/parry-blog/_posts/2018-10-30-vienna-wien-vs-prague-praha-which-one-to-visit.md

 #### Things to do in both cities:

 ##### Sightseeing–

 In my view, Vienna is amazing to live & visit as you can reach any corner of the city with public transport in few minutes even if the city is spread out however Prague is also beautiful as a city.
-It has a better location on the river, very dramatic views, loads of sights to see.<br>
+It has a better location on the river, very dramatic views, loads of sights to see.<br>&nbsp;

 ![Vienna Sightseen-Schönbrunn](/uploads/20180707_160013.jpg)

 ![](/uploads/Praha sightseen-01.jpeg)

 While both cities are rich in sightseeing adventures, Prague is considered by many travel experts to be more scenic.
 In Vienna, people can stroll along the Danube River.
-Vienna city is rich in history with modern architect touch, city is a home to such great sites such as The Hofburg, Schönbrunn Palace and Gardens, and St. Stephen’s Cathedral.
+Vienna city is rich in history with modern architect touch, city is a home to such great sites such as The Hofburg, Sch&ouml;nbrunn Palace and Gardens, and St. Stephen’s Cathedral.

 Prague is definitely beautiful as a city.
-You can stroll along the same Danube River for breath-taking views, sit in one of the many cafés with the view of landscape, and breath in the amazing architecture – both old and modern.
+You can stroll along the same Danube River for breath-taking views, sit in one of the many caf&eacute;s with the view of landscape, and breath in the amazing architecture – both old and modern.

 ![Praha](/uploads/Praha%20sightseen%202%20-01.jpeg)

 ##### ![Vienna](/uploads/Vienna sightseen2.jpg)

 ##### Shopping–